caesarfeta/dot_com/story/new_best_friends/new_best_friends.md

 Writing complex software requires the collective efforts of lots of people over long periods of time.
 Programmers aren't the most social of humans.

-We have a derogatory term for non-computer mediated social reality, "meatspace".
+Programmers coined a term for non-computer mediated social reality, "meatspace".
 That says a lot.
 But paradoxically we have to closely coordinate our activity with one another.
 If we don't, we won't successfully complete our projects... further our careers... fulfill our destinies... etc.

-So, yes, we need other people.
-We can't survive on coffee and computers alone.

 # Big Dreams = Big Problems
-If we have grand plans and adequate funding we can recruit lots of people to help our cause.
+If we have grand plans and adequate funding we can recruit lots of people to help fulfill our software dreams.
 Lots of people mean lots of problems, people problems ( aka most problems ), which I'll sum up as follows...

 * "Why doesn't this code compile anymore?
 What did you morons do?"